-I actually never knew how simple these beans were to make until a Mexican friend of mine showed me.
+I actually never knew how simple refried beans were to make until a Mexican friend of mine showed me how to make them.
 She said now that you see how easy this is, why do people buy the canned refried beans?

-- Canned beans (pinto beans or Mayocoba beans).
+- Canned pinto beans (or Mayocoba beans).
 You can also use dried beans and just cook them until soft.

 - Corn tostadas (you can find these in the International section of your grocery store).